tech-rostand/arduino-firmware-wifilink/UNOWIFI_DEV_ED.md

 ### SDK firmware

 Theoretically it should work.
 It receives AT commands over serial line.

-Problem is, how to to set slower baud rate default for the ESP after flashing the firmware.
-Only option to execute that one AT command is to create a 115200 baud connection with external USB TTL adapter like described in section "Burn the firmware using ESP Flash download tool" of the [How to change the firmware of Arduino UNO WiFi](https://www.arduino.cc/en/Guide/ArduinoUnoWiFiChangeFw).

 Possible library is WifiEsp over [SC16IS750 object](https://github.com/SandboxElectronics/UART_Bridge), which implements the Serial interface.